PWhiddy/more-writing/_posts/2022-11-30-Cellular-Automata-Physics.md

 ![game of life](https://i.imgur.com/i7ZtRjP.gif)

-Quantum field theories show that all the particles we know and love aren't so much discrete objects as they are patterns which happen to emerge from more fundamental set of rules that specify dynamics over space and time.
-These "particles" are merely fluctuations in the fundamental fields.
-They are distributed over space rather than existing at a single point, can phase in out of existance, and interact with other particles to create entirely new particles.
+Quantum field theories show that all the particles we know and love aren't really discrete objects, but actually just patterns which happen to emerge from a small, fundamental set of rules.
+These "particles" are merely fluctuations of quantum fields.
+What does this mean?
+It means they are distributed over space rather than existing at a single point, can phase in out of existance, and interact with other particles to create entirely new particles.
 This becomes much easier to understand by thinking about the fields as cellular automata!

 If particles are just flucuations of a field, how can they persist in time and move through space?
 Lets consider conways game of life.
 It turns out that even in this simple system, particles exist!
 In the world of cellular automata, particles have been given a different name even though they refer to the exact same concept - gliders (sometimes also called spaceships).
 Just like particles in physics, these are entites which persist in time and propogate through space.